-Because then the employee begins to believe that their opinion, their thoughts matter to the
+Because then the employee begins to believe that their opinion, their thoughts matter to the organisation.

 That said, it’s always prudent to follow a set of guidelines before giving the reins of your brand to your employees.
 Here, we list out a few things to keep in mind before the social advocacy game begins.